How are courses offered?

-Currently, there is no formal application process for enrolling in the individual courses, unless the intent is to apply for the MEd program in Curriculum and Instruction.
-That process is requires acceptance through the Graduate College.
+Currently, there is no formal application process for enrolling in the individual courses, unless the intent is to apply for the UVM Master of Education program.
+That process requires acceptance through the Graduate College.
 Further information is found on the CESS website.

 The courses are available on a first come, first served basis for Professional and Continuing Education students.
 The courses fill up quickly.
-Some seats are reserved for those who are in the MEd graduate program for Curriculum and Instruction.
+Some seats are reserved for those who are in the MEd graduate program.
 Once a course has filled, permission may be sought from the instructor to be added to the course.